 2010 - International recognition and consolidation.
 This has been a decade marked by company recognitions and achievements.
 In 2013, Casa Real Reserva Especial received one of the most important distinctions in the world: it was named a Wine Legend by the prestigious British magazine Decanter, becoming the first South American wine to hold this title.
 This is in addition to two other milestones in 2014: the 25th anniversary of Casa Real Reserva Especial and the 20th anniversary of the rediscovery of Carménère by Viña Carmen, with the participation of French ampelographer, Jean Michel Bouriquot, who discovered the grape.
 In 2015, the British magazine Drinks Business named Santa Rita the Ethical Company of the Year in its Green Awards, the most important recognition for sustainability work in the Industry, highlighting our focus on the social aspect.

 In 2001, the company acquired the Terra Andina brand from the multinational French company Pernod Ricard, since managed by Sur Andino S.A., a subsidiary of Viña Carmen S.A.
 In 2003, with the goal of opening up to new markets, Santa Rita Europe Limited was created with offices in London to better serve the European markets.

-Meanwhile, production growth in Chile led the company to create Distribuidora Santa Rita Ltda. in 2005, in order to improve distribution throughout the country.
+Meanwhile, production growth in Chile led the company to create Distribuidora Santa Rita Ltda. in 2005, to improve distribution throughout the country.
 That same year, the company acquired 1,169 hectares of new land in Pumanque.

 In 2007, Sur Andino Argentina S.A. was created to complement the wine offer of Vina Dona Paula, reaching a planted surface area of over 3,500 hectares in Argentina.